The difference between par and no par value stock

 Comparing Par Value and No Par Value Stock

-A further difference between the par and no par value concepts can be found in the accounting rules, where the par value of issued shares must be recorded in a separate equity account.
+Accounting recordation.
+In the accounting rules, the par value of issued shares must be recorded in a separate equity account.
 Any additional amount paid in excess of the par value is recorded in the additional paid-in capital account.
 When the separate recordation of par value is not required by state law, then the credit is to a single equity account.

 Example of Par Value and No Par Value Stock Sales